vehicle and vessel licenses and registrations

 For information on shipwrecks and other major maritime accidents, try the National Transportation Safety Board's:

-Sail boats longer than 8 feet and any motor boat not documented with the U.S. Coast Guard must register with the California Department of Motor Vehicles.
+In California, sail boats longer than 8 feet and any motor boat not documented with the U.S. Coast Guard must register with the California Department of Motor Vehicles.

 Here's the DMV page describing their boat registration program: